Colonel (Retired) Paul R. Longgrear

 Colonel (Retired) Paul R. Longgrear, an Arkansas native, was drafted into the US Army in 1965.
 He was commissioned in 1966.
 After spending 18 months in training, he went to Vietnam with Special Forces and during 2 tours received a Silver Star, 2 Bronze Stars for Valor, the Combat Infantry Badge, and was wounded 5 times.
 Paul left active duty in 1976 to go into full time Christian ministry.
 He remained in the US Army Reserve and retired with a combined federal service of 26 years.
-He has been inducted into the US Army Officer Candidate School Hall of Fame and the US Army Ranger Hall of Fame both located at Fort Benning, Georgia and the Arkansas Military Veterans Hall of Fame.
-Colonel Longgrear is the founder and Director / Chairman of The Board of the Georgia Military Veteran’s Hall of Fame.
+He has been inducted into the US Army Officer Candidate School Hall of Fame and the US Army Ranger Hall of Fame both located at Fort Benning, Georgia and the Arkansas Military Veterans’ Hall of Fame.
+Colonel Longgrear is the Founder and Military Scholarship Program Director of the Georgia Military Veterans’ Hall of Fame.

 Colonel Rick White, a native of Norcross, Georgia, enlisted in the US Army Airborne Infantry as a Private in 1966.
 He was commission as a Second Lieutenant through Infantry Officer Candidate School (OCS) in 1967 at the age of 19.
 He soon deployed to Vietnam for a total of 24 months in combat serving as a Rifle Platoon Leader and Reconnaissance Platoon Leader in the 4th Infantry Division and as an Airborne Infantry Company Commander in the 173rd Airborne Brigade.
 His numerous awards and decorations include the Bronze Star Medal for Valor, Combat Infantry Badge, Senior Aviator Wings, Ranger Tab, Special Forces Tab, and Master Parachutist Wings.
 He has degrees from Harvard University, Webster University, University of Maryland, and the Army War College.
 During 31 years of service, he commanded two brigades, two battalions, six companies, and three platoons encompassing Infantry, Special Forces, Aviation, and Recruiting.
 In 1997, he retired from active duty and was later inducted into the US Army OCS Hall of Fame located at Fort Benning, Georgia.
 Colonel White and his wife, Pamela, make their home in Johns Creek, Georgia.
 Their family consists of twin daughters, a son, two son-in-laws, a daughter-in-law, and four grandsons.